ubco-W2021T1-data301/project-group21-project/README.md

 The data is for the years 2010 to 2017, and was last updated in 2017.

 Why: What is the purpose of your dataset?
 Is it for transparency/accountability, public interest, fun, learning, etc… The purpose is learning and fun.
-He wanted to give people a try to do some predictive analytics on the data as there isnt many free stock market datasets available.
+He wanted to give people a try to do some predictive analytics on the data as there isn't many free stock market datasets available.

 How: How was your data collected?
 Was it a human collecting the data?
 Historical records digitized?
 Server logs?
-The data was collected my a human.
+The data was colleced by a human, it includes info on many publicly traded stocks and ETFs collected traded on the NYSE and NASDAQ.

 ## Team Members

 - Person 1: one sentence about you!
 - Person 2: one sentence about you!
-- Person 3: one sentence about you!
+- Dmitry Kostyukov: I am second year student at UBCO, I'm majoring in Data Science.
 ## Images

 {You can use this area for any images you want to include}